 - Submit an online report that will be sent to the Title IX coordinator directly

-There is no “statute of limitations” on filing a complaint of sexual misconduct with the University, and complainants may report a concern at any time.
-However, complainants are encouraged to come forward as soon as possible because it is often the case that the sooner an incident is reported, the more effectively it can be investigated.
-Furthermore, if the alleged perpetrator is no longer a student or employee by the time the report is made, the University may not be able to take disciplinary action against that person, although the University will still endeavor to provide the complainant with support and service, put a stop to any ongoing misconduct, and address the effects of the misconduct.
+There is no “statute of limitations” on filing a report or formal complainant of Title IX Sexual Harassment or University Sexual Misconduct with the University, and complainants may report a concern at any time.
+However, complainants and other reporting individuals are encouraged to report any violation of policy as soon as possible in order to maximize the University’s ability to respond promptly and effectively.
+Moreover, if the respondent is no longer a student or employee at the time of the report or formal complaint, the University may not be in a position to gather evidence sufficient to reach a determination as to the formal complaint and/or the University may not be able to take disciplinary action against the respondent.
+However, the University will still seek to provide support for the complainant and seek to take steps to end the prohibited behavior, prevent its recurrence, and address its effects.

 For more information, see section VI(3) of the Title IX Sexual Harassment policy and section VI(3) of the University Sexual Misconduct policy.